WasatchPhotonics/Wasatch.VCPP/README.md

 You can see the above lines "in situ" when you grep the demo for "example":

     $ grep "example" WasatchVCPPLib/WasatchVCPPDemo/WasatchVCPPDemo.cpp

+## WasatchVCPPNet

+A second GUI demo is provided in the WasatchVCPPNet solution.
+This is packaged as a separate solution (as opposed to merely a project in the WasatchVCPPLib solution) to clearly demonstrate that only the WasatchVCPP.dll is being called, and there are no "intra-package" linkage references or other shortcuts.

+This GUI was written in C# for the simple reason that spectral graphing is trivial in .NET, and it was easier to call the WasatchVCPP C API from C# than to import a graphing framework into Visual C++ :-(

 # References